-2020 was a challenging year.
-We know that many of you, as well as many in our communities, faced the trials of this pandemic – the vulnerability of working families, the isolation and separation from family, the economic hardship, and the loss of loved ones and friends.
+2021 has been a challenging year.
+We know that many of you, as well as many in our communities, are facing the trials of this pandemic – the vulnerability of working families, the isolation and separation from family, the economic hardship, and the loss of loved ones and friends.

-At the same time, we saw the strength of our society.
-We saw hundreds of thousands of people speaking up and speaking out for racial justice.
-We saw communities come together collectively in mutual aid efforts to care for our neighbors and friends, sharing food, resources, and more during the pandemic.
-We saw the strength of a movement for new national leadership that ultimately has given us some new possibilities for seeking justice in 2021.
+At the same time, we have seen the strength of our society.
+We have seen hundreds of thousands of people speaking up and speaking out for racial justice.
+We have seen communities come together collectively in mutual aid efforts to care for our neighbors and friends, sharing food, resources, and more during the pandemic.
+We have seen the strength of a movement for new national leadership that ultimately has given us some new possibilities for seeking justice in 2021.
 We should feel heartened by what is possible when we come together in community!

 Farmworkers were identified early in the pandemic as particularly vulnerable.
 As essential workers, they worked tirelessly throughout the pandemic to bring food to our tables while putting their health and safety at risk.